If you’re shopping around for a robo-advisor in Canada, you must take a close look at Wealthsimple Invest.

 The portfolios give you access to global exposure to bonds and stocks:

 |Vanguard Total Stock Market||VTI||3,800 large, medium, small and micro-cap companies mirroring the US equity market|

 |iShares MSCI Min Vol Global ETF||ACWV||50% USA with the remaining in Japan, Switzerland, Hong Kong, and Canada, among other countries.|

 |iShares MSCI Min Vol Emerging Market Fund||EEMV||300+ emerging market equities|

-Stocks are more volatile than bonds, so the potential for larger short term losses or gains are higher with the growth portfolio than the conservative one.
+Stocks are more volatile than bonds, so the potential for larger short-term losses or gains is higher with the growth portfolio than with the conservative one.

 This also means that the growth portfolio has a higher long-term return potential than the conservative portfolio.

 The illustration below is a useful visual that shows how in the short-term 1-year returns, the growth portfolio can vary greatly, but this volatility will narrow over a longer time frame.

 With the conservative portfolio, you should expect the least amount of variation for returns but a lower portfolio performance in the long term.